 Personalized

-It allows employees to get a more personalized learning experience that’s at their level.
+It allows employees to get a more personalized learning experience at their level.
 Instead of wasting their time taking content that’s not relevant to them, they can get right to what’s important to their job or skill level.

 Save Time & Resources

 Employees who do test out can do so and use their time elsewhere.
 Those who need to take the content can choose to do so.
-That means employee time and resources are freed up for more important work or learning.
+That means employee time and resources are freed up for more critical work or learning.

 Help Employees Achieve More

-If there are a lot of things employees need to learn to achieve a promotion, testing out could help them do more.
+If there are many things employees need to learn to achieve a promotion, testing out could help them do more.
 The IT world has a lot of certifications.
 There may be a lot of courses available to prepare for the certifications.
 Some employees might need to take the courses to learn what they need and pass the test.
 Others may just need to take the test.

-Therefore, testing out allows employees to achieve more rather than having to take training and also take a test.
+Therefore, testing out allows employees to achieve more rather than having to take training and a test.
 It lets them get what they need and only what they need to meet their goals without wasting time.

 Happy Peppy Employees